victor-chevillotte/snow-crash/level14/ressources/readme.md

 This should give you the flag for this level.

 Congratulations!
-You've successfully generated the 15th flag for `level14` and switched to the `level15` user.
+You've successfully generated the 15th flag for `level14`.